tangentsoft/libtabula/HACKERS.md

 libtabula 4.0 and newer uses the [Fossil][1] [distributed version control system][2].

-To clone the code repository, say:
+To clone the code repository anonymously, say:

     $ fossil clone http://libtabula.org/code libtabula.fossil

+If you have a developer account on libtabula.org's Fossil instance, just add your username to the URL like so:

+    $ fossil clone http://username@libtabula.org/code libtabula.fossil

 That will get you a file called `libtabula.fossil` containing the full history of libtabula from just after the MySQL++ 3.2.1 fork.